10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 Performance

 The performance score is how well this product fulfills its primary purpose.
 Does it have all the features and optional extras you need to catch the target species?
-I also interview expert anglers on their experience to build a broader and more comprehensive view on the performance under multiple conditions.
+I also interview expert anglers on their experience to build a more comprehensive view of the performance under multiple conditions.

-I take all reels down to my local freshwater lake for bass and panfish, or inshore fishing off the beach for redfish.
+I take all reels down to my local freshwater lake for bass, or inshore fishing off the beach for redfish.

 Durability

 Durability refers to how long the product will continue functioning.
 I twist, bend, and break all the products to check their longevity.
-This score is for the materials of construction, the quality of the workmanship, and the servicing requirements.
+This score is for the construction materials, the workmanship quality, and the servicing requirements.
 There are also bonus points for manufacturers’ warranty.

-For products that I can’t test for long enough, I also consult with experts who have been using them for multiple decades to judge their longevity.
+For products I can’t test for long enough, I also consult experts who have been using them for decades to judge their longevity.

-• Test 5: I pull it apart to check the grease and oil levels, how difficult it is to maintain, and whether any sand or salt has deposited after use in saltwater.
+- Test 5: I pull it apart to check the grease and oil levels, how difficult it is to maintain, and whether sand or salt has deposited after use in saltwater.

 Value for Money